Ghostemane: Career

 Prior to his musical career, Whitney worked in several B2B sales positions.
-In 2015, Whitney moved to Los Angeles, California due to him not musically thriving in Southern Florida.
+In 2015, due to not being able to musically thrive in Southern Florida, Whitney moved to Los Angeles, California.
 He also gave up his employment.
 Meeting up with JGRXXN, Whitney joined his collective Schemaposse, which included artists such as Craig Xen and Lil Peep.

 In April 2016, after just 1 year with the group, Whitney left Schemaposse.
 He subsequently released his self-produced album "Blackmage" and his first cinematic music video with his single "John Dee".
 Whitney eventually began to associate with fellow Florida rapper Pouya, who released the video for "1000 Rounds" with Ghostemane in April 2017.
-The video quickly went viral and as of May 2021, has over 29 million views.
+The video quickly went viral, and as of May 2021, it had over 29 million views.

 In late 2017, Whitney saw greater success when art collective TRASH GANG created and released their 1930s cartoon edit music video for his song "Mercury: Retrograde".
-The cartoon was a 1933 Betty Boop short, Snow-White, featuring Cab Calloway as Koko singing St. James Infirmary.
-The video has since climbed to over 419 million views, making it his most well known single.
+The cartoon was a 1933 Betty Boop short, Snow-White, featuring Cab Calloway as Koko the Clown singing St. James Infirmary.
+The video has since climbed to over 500 million views, making it his most well known single.

 In October 2018 he teamed up with Zubin to release a track titled Broken.

-Also in 2018, he released his seventh studio album, N/O/I/S/E, in which many of the songs are influenced by industrial metal, nu metal, Metallica, Marilyn Manson and Nine Inch Nails.
+Also in 2018, he released his seventh studio album, N/O/I/S/E, in which many of the songs are influenced by industrial metal, nu metal, Slipknot, Marilyn Manson and Nine Inch Nails.
 In May 2020, he unveiled his latest project, a lo-fi black metal band called Baader-Meinhof, of which he is the sole member (credited as Eric Ghoste).
-Ghostemane is also the sole producer of his former fiancée Poppy's Christmas EP A Very Poppy Christmas released in December 2020.

 In 2021, Ghostemane's music video "AI", directed by Nick Cinelli, was nominated for Most Bizarre at the Berlin Music Video Awards.

 Artistry

-Lyrically, Ghostemane's themes focus around occultism, depression, nihilism, death and illuminism.
+Lyrically, Ghostemane's themes focus on occultism, depression, nihilism, death and illuminism.
 He started his career as a musician playing guitar in hardcore punk bands, and drums in doom metal bands.
 He has stated that his biggest influence is black metal band Bathory.
 He spent most of his teenage years listening to extreme metal bands such as Deicide, Death, Carcass and Mayhem.
 In terms of rap music, Ghostemane is influenced by Southern rap groups such as Outkast and Three 6 Mafia.
 He has also gone on to cite Midwest rap group Bone Thugs-n-Harmony as an early influence.